-Established during 1994, The Ross Collection represents a book-arts collection principally comprised of selections of books and ephemera printed by contemporary private presses.
+Established in 1994, the Ross Collection represents a book arts collection principally comprised of selections of books and ephemera printed by contemporary private presses.
 English presses are well-represented, as well as works from presses in Germany, Italy, Switzerland, France, Holland, Belgium, Spain, and Wales.
 There also are several American presses represented, including Gehenna (“Skulls”), Double Elephant, Grabhorn and Providence.

 It has been argued that the modern private press movement began as a result of the great arts and crafts era that flourished in the nineteenth century.
 In Oxford, the Daniel Press published small but lovely editions of poetry, which may have been a point of inspiration for William Morris, a student at Christ Church College, who was to transform the book arts through the work of his great Kelmscott Press.

-The patrons hope that the Ross Collection will become an inspiration to scholars and book artists at Mount Holyoke, where, in an age of information technology dominated by the all too fuzzy images appearing on glimmering video screens, they would like to encourage a renewal of creative emphasis on the highly civilized arts of the sumptuous book.
+The patrons hope that the Ross Collection will become an inspiration to scholars and book artists at Mount Holyoke, where, in an age of information technology dominated by the images appearing on glimmering screens, they would like to encourage a renewal of creative emphasis on the arts of the sumptuous book.